1970 Augusta riot: Context

-Rebellion--and Violent Suppression
+Rebellion and violent suppression

 The news sent shock waves through Augusta’s Black community.
 The common anguish and rage had a unifying effect across lines of division, and Black citizens quickly mobilized.
 On the evening of May 10 several hundred demonstrated at the county jail, demanding answers from White officials but making little headway.
 Sheriff’s deputies were on hand (and on the jail’s roof) with weapons drawn.
-On the afternoon of May 11 an even larger group demonstrated in front of the Municipal Building, and again they were confronted by shotgun-wielding police officers.
+On the afternoon of May 11 a larger group demonstrated in front of the Municipal Building, and again they were confronted by shotgun-wielding police officers.
 When the news emerged that the sheriff had concluded his brief, tacit investigation and charged two Black teenagers with manslaughter, many were indignant to the point of rage.
-To the militants this was “warfare” and had to be met with violence.
-They moved to Broad Street, roughing up window displays at White-owned stores, then moved to the heart of the Black neighborhood at 9th and Gwinnett Streets (today’s James Brown and Laney-Walker Boulevards).
+To the militants, this was “warfare” and had to be met with violence.
+They moved to Broad Street, roughing up window displays at White-owned stores, then moving to the heart of the Black neighborhood at 9th and Gwinnett Streets (today’s James Brown and Laney-Walker Boulevards).
 Reorganizing and with increased numbers—younger people and “plain neighborhood people” (working-class people intimately familiar with poverty and police brutality)—they began to ransack White- and Chinese-American-owned stores and to attack White motorists.
 As night fell, they began targeted acts of firebombing against White-owned stores, warehouses, and wholesale dealerships.
-The businesses of White and Chinese-American merchants known to do right by their Black customers were not damaged—“don’t touch him, he’s a Soul Brother” was the word about such merchants.
+Accounts differ sharply on the nature and ownership of the businesses targeted.
+Some officers and business owners claim that the protesters targeted all White and Chinese-American-owned businesses, destroying some Black-owned businesses in the midst.
+Others assert that Black-owned stores and the businesses of those White and Chinese-American people who were regarded as friendly to the Black community were marked with paint that read, “Soul Brother” and generally left alone.

 Also as night fell, the police went into violent overdrive.
 They fired shotguns indiscriminately at African Americans: at people actively ransacking, at people who were simply bystanders, at people who simply lived in the neighborhood.
-Police shotgun blasts wounded at least sixty people and killed six: Charlie Mack Murphy (age 39), William Wright, Jr (18), Sammy McCullough (20), John Stokes (19), John Bennett (28), and Mack Wilson (45).
+Police shotgun blasts wounded at least 60 people and killed six: Charlie Mack Murphy (age 39), William Wright, Jr (18), Sammy McCullough (20), John Stokes (19), John Bennett (28), and Mack Wilson (45).
 Despite later claims by police that they acted in self-defense, the six men they killed were all unarmed and all shot in the back, and three were shot multiple times.
 By dawn on May 12, the riot that seemed on its way to becoming a Southern Watts or Detroit had been ruthlessly suppressed.